 When?
 11–13 August 2023

-Founded in 2004 as a small jazz and soul event, Flow Festival has grown into a key player on the European music festival scene.
+Founded in 2004 as a small jazz and soul event, Flow Festival has grown into a key player in the world of music festivals in Europe.
 Wizkid, Blur and FKA Twigs are all performing this summer, alongside a cultural programme of talks and art.
 Flow has impressive eco-credits too, being one of the world’s first carbon-neutral festivals – which you can read more about here.

 BOOK IT: flowfestival.com